-Financial Statements and Annual Reports will be available after the Fund has completed a fiscal period/year of operations.
-When available, you may request a copy of the Fund's Annual Report at no charge by calling (215) 882-9983, or you may download the report at the Fund's website at www.strivefunds.com.
+The Annual Report for the Funds (other than Strive FAANG 2.0 ETF) for the fiscal period ended July 31, 2023 is a separate document, and the respective financial statements and accompanying notes appearing therein are incorporated by reference into this SAI.
+You may request a copy of the Funds' Annual Report at no charge by calling (215) 882-9983, or you may download the report at the Funds' website at www.strivefunds.com.